roemvaar/algae/README.md

-# Algorithms and Data Structures
+# algae: algorithms and data structures in C

 Personal implementation of core algorithms and data structures in C.